dwnatwick/dwnatwick/README.md

 <br>
-I am Dwayne - a life long learner with a passion to build simple solutions.
+I am Dwayne - a life long learner with a passion for security and infrastructure within the public cloud, hybrid cloud, and multi-cloud.
-I am interested in Cloud architecture and automation solutions that empower the community.
+I am interested in Cloud architecture and security solutions that empower the community.

 ---